Goldmanvision/7DTD_ModTools/README.md

 3a-GVmod_ProjectTemplates
 	- adds a template project with SCore and XNPCore.
 No flavor text.

-3b-GVmod_ImmerSim
+3b-GVmod_psychBuffs
-	- A collection of mods that adds elements of the game for more realism and immersion.
+	- A collection of psychological buffs and conditions created for AEC mod.
-	Elevators, weapons, items, blocks, and more.
-Full feature list and creator credits available in folder.

 3c-GVmod_ModderBackpack
 	- a collection of modded blocks and items with specified functionality to fit a wide